JonCGroberg/DevBits/README.md

 > Currently in the process of porting all aspects of the page to react+astro components [Track Progress Here](https://github.com/users/JonCGroberg/projects/9)

-Welcome to DevBits, your go-to social media platform designed exclusively for web developers.
+Welcome to DevBits, your go-to social media platform designed exclusively for developers.
 Connect, share, and explore the world of coding with like-minded individuals.
 Whether you're a seasoned developer or just starting your coding journey, DevBits is the place to be.

 Created by: [Jonathan Groberg](https://github.com/joncgroberg) , [Armanie Feliciano](https://github.com/MrRobut98), and [Xabier Jones](https://github.com/l3tsgititzay)